Frequently Asked Questions about Optional Practical Training (OPT)

 A. Yes.
 A student is eligible for 12 months of practical training for EACH change to a higher educational level.
-For example a student in F-1 status who enters for a Bachelor’s degree program of study is eligible for up to 12 months OPT upon completion of the Bachelor’s degree and then ANOTHER 12 months upon completion of the next higher degree (Master’s).
+For example, a student in F-1 status who enters a bachelor’s degree program of study is eligible for up to 12 months of OPT upon completion of the bachelor’s degree and then ANOTHER 12 months upon completion of the next higher degree (master’s).

 Q. When should I apply for OPT?

-A. We recommend that you begin the application process for OPT 3 months before you wish to begin working.
+A. We recommend that you begin the application process for OPT three months before you wish to begin working.

 Q. Why?
 What’s the application process?

 Processing of your OPT application has two steps:

 Step 1: You begin the process by submitting an OPT Academic Advisor’s form to the ISSS office.
 It may take seven to 10 business days (approximately two weeks) for us to issue your new I-20 endorsed for OPT.
 You will receive an e-mail when your updated I-20 is ready.

 You will need to gather all necessary documents (see your OPT checklist) for the application packet.
 You can come to Advising Walk-In Hours with your completed application packet if you would like an advisor to look over your OPT application before you mail it.